Guyana Food Guide

 Sorrel Drink

-Sorrel Drink is a refreshing beverage made from the dried sepals of the sorrel plant (Hibiscus sabdariffa).
-The sepals are steeped in water with spices like cinnamon, cloves, and ginger, creating a tart and flavorful drink.
-Sorrel Drink is often sweetened with sugar and is a popular beverage during holidays and special occasions.
+Sorrel Drink comes from the dried sepals of the sorrel plant (Hibiscus sabdariffa), steeped in water with cinnamon, cloves, and ginger for a tart, spiced result.
+It's usually sweetened with sugar and turns up most around holidays and special occasions.

 Mauby

-Mauby is a slightly bitter, fermented drink made from the bark of the mauby tree.
-It's often sweetened with sugar and flavored with spices.
-Mauby is a popular beverage in Guyana, known for its unique flavor and purported health benefits.
+Mauby is a slightly bitter, fermented drink made from the bark of the mauby tree, sweetened with sugar and flavored with spices.
+It's popular in Guyana for its distinctive taste, and many drinkers credit it with health benefits.

 Cane Juice

-Cane juice is a refreshing drink made from freshly pressed sugarcane.
-It's a naturally sweet and hydrating beverage, often enjoyed chilled.
-Cane juice can be found at street food stalls and markets throughout Guyana.
+Cane juice is pressed fresh from sugarcane, naturally sweet and best served chilled.
+You'll find it at street stalls and markets throughout Guyana.